Jemoka/blag/content/posts/KBhscheduling.md

 2.  if a [thread]({{< relref "KBhmultithreading.md#thread" >}}) blocked before it used all of its [time slice](#round-robin), bump them up a priority queue

-#### fixing neglect {#fixing-neglect}
+#### implement based on aggregate time used: fixing neglect {#implement-based-on-aggregate-time-used-fixing-neglect}

-we artificially bump threads up if it hasn't ran for a while. the priorities can be assigned perhaps as "CPU time used in the last n minutes"
+a [thread]({{< relref "KBhmultithreading.md#thread" >}}) has a number for "how much time did you use on the CPU recently"?
+The priories are sorted by that value, and the smallest time use will be ran.